BerryCloud/xapi-java/README.md

 In some cases it may be desirable to turn off some or all of the rules in order to be compatible with a wider range of xAPI activity providers.
 However, it should be noted that doing this is in violation of the xAPI specification.

-The xAPI Model Spring Boot Autoconfigure package provides an easy way to turn on/off these validation rules one by one.
+The xAPI Model Spring Boot Autoconfigure package provides an easy way to turn on/off these validation rules.

 ### Getting started